DoctorBIOS1990/programmer-eeprom-lpt1/README.md

 Graphical Wrapper (GUI) to automate interaction with command-line interface (CLI) tools for reprogramming SPI 25xxx memories.
 Abstracts complex commands, enabling bidirectional communication between the user interface and the execution engine through the handling of processes and shell parameters.
-Optimizes the hardware recovery workflow by eliminating manual command entry and improving operational efficiency in firmware diagnostics.Contribution to the community of electronic technicians in my country.
+Optimizes the hardware recovery workflow by eliminating manual command entry and improving operational efficiency in firmware diagnostics.
+Contribution to the community of electronic technicians in my country.

 #### Developed in: </strong> Borland Delphi v7.0 Enterprise Edition